L-arabinitol 4-dehydrogenase

-L-arabinitol + NAD+ L-xylulose + NADH + H+

-Thus, the two substrates of this enzyme are L-arabinitol and NAD+, whereas its 3 products are L-xylulose, NADH, and H+.
+The two substrates are L-arabinitol and oxidised nicotinamide adenine dinucleotide (NAD+).
+The products are L-xylulose, reduced cofactor NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-arabinitol:NAD+ 4-oxidoreductase (L-xylulose-forming).
 Other names in common use include pentitol-DPN dehydrogenase, and L-arabitol dehydrogenase.
 This enzyme participates in pentose and glucuronate interconversions.